El-Coder/F5-Automation-and-Orchestration/docs/_build/html/_sources/class5/class5.rst.txt

 IAM user access key and secret key in UDF Documentation.

+**Assumptions**

+This lab guide assumes you know how to use postman.
+If not follow this tutorial https://clouddocs.f5.com/training/community/waf/html/class7/module1/lab1/lab1.html

 **Prerequisites**

-..
-NOTE:: This lab guide assumes you know how to use postman if not follow this tutorial https://clouddocs.f5.com/training/community/waf/html/class7/module1/lab1/lab1.html

-Get access to AWS CloudWatch IAM – Note that this could take an extended amount of time (2 days avg) In your local browser, navigate to https://federate.f5.com
+1. Get access to AWS CloudWatch IAM (this could take an extended amount of time 2 days average).
+In your local browser, navigate to https://federate.f5.com

-- Click on the Service Now tile
+2. Click on the Service Now tile

 .. image:: /_static/service_now.png

-- Click on “Submit Ticket”
+3. Click on “Submit Ticket”

 .. image:: /_static/submit.png

-- Click on “Information Technology”
+4. Click on “Information Technology”

 .. image:: /_static/it.png

-To submit a ticket - Search for “aws”,  click on “Access to a cloud account”
+5. To submit a ticket - Search for “aws”,  click on “Access to a cloud account”

 - In the “Select a platform” dropdown, select AWS
 - In the “Do you know the cloud account you want access to?” dropdown, enter your information